- Prayer and Worship

 Payday loans appear (and are marketed as) simple and straightforward: a consumer has a need for an immediate source of money before the next paycheck.
 Using that paycheck as a form of collateral, she receives a short-term loan.
 When she receives her paycheck, she pays back the loan, plus fees and interest.

 In most instances, however, payday loans are made in a way that make it almost impossible for borrowers to repay in the required timeframe, requiring them to take on more debt.
-The typical borrower is in payday loan debt for seven month out of the year.
-She ‘rolls over’ a loan an average of eight times and pays an interest rate of about 400%.1
+The typical borrower is in payday loan debt for 199 days out of the year.
+She conducts 10 transactions per year, most of these are “rolling over” another loan.¹

-Most borrowers take out payday loans to pay for basic needs, not for unexpected emergencies or to splurge.
-About one-fifth of all payday loans in 2010 were used to merely pay down other debt.
-The vast majority of payday loans are taken out by people in or near poverty.
-The typical borrower makes $22,000, and their use is almost exclusive to the bottom half of the income spectrum.2
+Most borrowers take out payday loans to pay for basic needs, not for unexpected emergencies or to splurge.² The vast majority of payday loans are taken out by people in or near poverty.
+The typical borrower makes about $22,500 per year, and the use of these loans is almost exclusive to the bottom half of the income spectrum.³

 The Consumer Financial Protection Bureau (CFPB) creates educational materials and maintains a complaint system to report abuses.
-It is also considering regulations to reign in payday loan abuses and protect vulnerable workers and families.
+In 2017, the Bureau issued a rule to protect individuals who seek short-term, small

 The Catechism of the Catholic Church condemns usury, and points out that exploiting people living in poverty is theft: